Dragon and watch. Strength and time.

 2012 — The year of Dragon in watchmaking

-2012 — The year of Black Water Dragon about Dragons that exist in different cultures around the world have drawn us away from the main thing, and we’ve forgotten that we have recently stepped into new 2012, and our Dragon rules this year, presenting many surprises.
+Dazzling beauty and originality of all these legends and stories about Dragons that exist in different cultures around the world have drawn us away from the main thing, and we’ve forgotten that we have recently stepped into new 2012, and our Dragon rules this year, presenting many surprises.
 According to the Oriental horoscope, 2012 is the Year of Black Water Dragon, who rules the world under the auspices of masculine Yang.
 The inspired astrologers, by tradition, have rushed to give their recommendations and advice to people on the whole coming year.
 A famous person once said that astrology is an exact science, and all it says comes true.
 We only don’t know when, where and with whom exactly.
 Of course, it's just a joke, but if you still listen to the advice of many astrologers, this year you have no right to miss any opportunity to conquer new heights, and laziness and inaction can spoil everything, so you can achieve success this year only by means of active actions.
 The year of 2012 promises to be a year of changes, exciting, but at the same time, a difficult time.
 However, the difficulties should not be taken as a tragedy, but as tests, which will help you to open up new talents and qualities.

 People, who were born in the Year of Dragon, often achieve great heights in life, they just need to shine.
 The dragons are energetic, self-confident, proud, intelligent, faithful, resolute, and artistic.
 But often, such qualities of Dragons, as imperiousness, exactingness, rudeness and intolerance, make a difference.
 The world-known personalities, who were born under the sign of Dragon, are Che Guevara, Joan of Arc, Patrick Swayze, John Lennon, Tom Jones, and others.